Laser-induced topological phases in monolayer amorphous carbon

-\it Local order.--- So far, we have focused on generating topology in driven monolayer amorphous carbon.
+\it Local coordination.--- So far, we have focused on generating topology in driven monolayer amorphous carbon.
 Although monolayer amorphous carbon consists of polygons different from hexagons, all carbon atoms are still threefold-coordinated.
-Next, we establish the importance of the local order, \ie this threefold coordination, to generate the non-trivial topology.
+Next, we establish the importance of the local coordination, here threefold coordination, to generate the non-trivial topology.
 To this end, we consider the addition of fourfold-coordinated defect sites in the threefold-coordinated lattice, experimentally generated by vacancies or entrapment of other atoms~\cite{KrasheninnikovPRL2009, ZhouPRL2012, WangNL2012, RamasseNL2013, YanCSR2018}.
-Numerically, such defects can be obtained by merging two neighboring threefold-coordinated sites into one.
+We numerically obtain these defects by merging two neighboring threefold-coordinated sites into one.
+Further, considering an additional orbital on the fourfold coordinated sites does not give rise to a topological phase.
 Starting from a perfectly threefold-coordinated amorphous lattice, we arbitrarily partition the graph into dimers of neighboring sites and merge a fraction $n_4$ of them chosen at random.
 Thus, $n_4=0$ for a completely threefold-coordinated lattice, as previously, and $n_4=1$ for a fully fourfold-coordinated lattice.
 For intermediate $n_4$ values, we average over many different configurations of merging bonds.

 We start with the same lattice and driving parameters as in Figs.~\ref{Fig:Polycrystalline}(d-e).
 We compute the TDOS and observe how it evolves as the fraction of fourfold-coordinated sites $n_4$ is increased in Fig.~\ref{Fig:TDOSAmorphousBondMerging}(a).
 Since the $\pi$-modes are unstable in this system, we only focus on the topological modes appearing in $0$-gap.
 At $n_4=0$, the system has two bands (dark red) separated by a gap which supports gapless edge states, as seen by its finite TDOS (yellow).
 The system also carries a finite Chern number $\bar{C}_0=-1$ (marked by blue arrow).
 At low but non-zero $n_4$, the band structure and thus the topology are not affected.
 In this regime, fourfold-coordinated sites just behave as local defects, to which topological properties are robust.
 As the number of fourfold-coordinated sites increases, we observe that the two bands merge into one, around $n_4 \simeq 0.5$.
 This corresponds to the point where the fourfold sites start clustering and cannot be considered as local defects anymore.
 Rather, the lattice is now a mixture of two different local environments, three- and fourfold-coordinated.
 As the gap closes, the system also necessarily becomes non-topological, without any edge states.
 Finally, at $n_4=1$, the system consists of fully fourfold-coordinated sites, and it mimics the TDOS of a single band topologically trivial metallic square lattice, with $\bar{C}_0=0$ (marked by red arrow).
 To display the interesting intermediate behavior, we focus on $n_4=0.3$ (green line in Fig.~\ref{Fig:TDOSAmorphousBondMerging}(a)) and show the LDOS computed near the $0$-gap and the Chern number $C_0$ in real space in Figs.~\ref{Fig:TDOSAmorphousBondMerging}(b,c), respectively.
 The LDOS pattern reveals the existence of edge states, along with some defect states appearing at the fourfold-coordinated sites.
 The Chern number $C_0$ also gives a clear signature of the non-trivial topology, with $C_0=-1$ inside the system.